tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 If you're a parent, whether your child is nearing the college application phase or not, keep this personal essay milestone in mind.
 It's one of the more rewarding milestones as a parent.
 Before you know it, your student will be sitting down to write, probably hit a snag at the blank page.
 It will be your turn to go into action and help.

-## Applying the personal essay question to tech writing
+## Applying the personal essay question to tech writing?

 I've been thinking a lot about UW's personal essay question, "Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it."
 And I've wondered how I would respond to this.
-How could I adapt this to the technical writing slant of my blog and address this question: Tell a story from your life, describing an experience that either demonstrates your profession as a technical writer or helped to shape it."
-What would I write?
+How could I adapt this to the technical writing slant of my blog and address this question: *Tell a story from your life, describing an experience that either demonstrates your profession as a technical writer or helped to shape it.* What would I write?
 Say?
 I have 650 words to do so.
 Maybe stay tuned for an upcoming post on this topic.

 {% include ads.html %}